Chapter 20 BWV 187 Es wartet alles auf dich

 The alto is later to have its own version of this image in its skirls of rapid notes (from bar 82).

-Interestingly, the voice enters with its own theme before taking up the ritornello theme.
+The voice enters with its own theme before taking up that of the ritornello.
 It to be heard just twice, the second time beginning the reprise of the first section (from bar 123).
 Closer examination reveals that this is an embellished version of the first phrase of the closing chorale.
 The concept of God establishing and having control of the earth and all its denizens is thus depicted, almost subliminally, through this subtle reference.

 Mention has been made in a number of these essays of Bach′s differentiations between personal and communal religious expression.
 In C 16 we noted the contrast of the expression of sentiments detected in the tenor aria with those of the earlier choruses.
 In C 151 the first aria combines both approaches within what is, structurally, a conventional da capo movement.